 Community Fibre packages come with high-quality, WiFi 6 routers for better coverage and speeds, guaranteeing stronger signals throughout your home.

 Your bandwidth works hard to try and give everyone a fair share of your broadband speed.
-Reduce unnecessary pressure on bandwidth by closing apps and disconnecting devices that aren’t needed.
+Reduce unnecessary pressure on bandwidth and optimise network settings by closing apps and disconnecting devices that aren’t needed.
 Doing this will allow a larger portion of speed to go to your gaming device, and reduce associated lag.

 You can also check your router settings to see what devices are being prioritised, and review other settings that affect WiFi connectivity.
 Head over to your provider's social media or website to see if they reported any downtime or congestion that could be causing temporary delays.